jonasjancarik/door-pin/README.md

 By default, the code expects the relay to be connected to GPIO pin 18, but this can be changed by setting the `RELAY_PIN` environment variable.

-As for the PIN/RFID reader, the code is prepared to take normal "keyboard" input (STDIN) - some USB-connected readers work like that.
-Alternatively, you can use e.g. a Wiegand reader.
-I am using the Asia-Teco "T9" (http://www.asia-teco.com/en/h-por-j-262-5_262.html) which I got from Aliexpress (https://www.aliexpress.com/item/1005006244356261.html?spm=a2g0o.order_detail.order_detail_item.3.21fef19cNaLXvx).
-You can select it by setting the INPUT_SOURCE environment variable to T9.
+As for the PIN/RFID reader, the code is prepared to take normal "keyboard" input (evdev) - some USB-connected readers work like that.
+In development, you'll probably want to use terminal input, so set INPUT_SOURCE to terminal.

+There is also a special mode called T9EM - I need to add more details on that but it's basically for a specific combination of the Asia-Teco "T9" Wiegand reader (http://www.asia-teco.com/en/h-por-j-262-5_262.html) which I got from Aliexpress (https://www.aliexpress.com/item/1005006244356261.html?spm=a2g0o.order_detail.order_detail_item.3.21fef19cNaLXvx) and a specific Wiegand to USB converter.
+You can select it by setting the INPUT_SOURCE environment variable to T9 (or T9EM - need to check.)

 ### Wiring